 Dukenfield was born Jan.

-of James Dukenfield, an English immigrant,
+of James Dukenfield, an English immigrant, and Kate

-a native Philadelphian, Fields lived -- to hear him tell
+Felton, a native Philadelphian, Fields lived -- to hear

 smashing a crate over his father's head) and survived by

-of the constable.
-But in fact, "Whitey" Dukenfield, as
+constable.
+But in fact, "Whitey" Dukenfield, as the

-blond youth was nicknamed, often squabbled with his father, but he
+blond youth was nicknamed, often squabbled with his

 Having left school somewhere around sixth grade, he'd worked with his father hawking fruits and vegetables, in addition to other jobs in a cigar store, a pool hall, a newsstand and a department store.
 More typically, Whitey could be found at one of Philly's several variety theaters, for he had taken a keen interest in juggling.
 Touring the circuits then were such notables as Charles T. Aldritch and O.K.
 Sato, Comedy Juggler, but one in particular seems to have inspired the boy most: Paul Cinquevalle, the Prince of Jugglers, a mustachioed American showman who juggled plates, cannon balls, umbrellas, even tables and chairs.